 - 1/2 to 1 cup no calorie sweetener for baking (Stevia or equal work well), optional

 - 1/2 cup milk (I sometimes add another banana instead)

 - 1 teaspoon vanilla

 - Mash bananas and mix in bowl until well blended.
 Add eggs and oil (or applesauce), milk and vanilla.
 Mix until blended.

 - Add sugar substitute, flour, soda, and salt.
 Mix until just blended and most throughout.
 Don't over mix.
 Note: I often make it without the sugar substitute and it is less sweet but tastes very good.

 - Pour batter into two 8" loaf pans.
-Bake in a 350-degree oven for about 30-40 minutes.
+Bake in a 350°F oven for about 30 to 40 minutes.
 Banana bread is done when top springs back when gently touched.

 - Blueberry bread (1 cup blueberries)

 - Strawberry bread (2 cups sliced strawberries)

 - Pumpkin bread (1 cup mashed canned pumpkin)